 How to make Google Slides that look good

-Six simple rules to make your presentations more visually appealing.
-Start applying these design principles to your presentations and make beautiful slide decks
+Six simple rules to make Google Slides more visually appealing.
+Start applying these design principles to your presentations to make beautiful slide decks

-Creating great presentations can be a daunting job — you can’t just be a good writer, you also need to make visually pleasing slides.
-Designing a presentation involves hundreds of design decisions — like structuring the content, laying it out on a page (should you use columns? rows? bullets?), choosing typefaces (there are so many fonts!) and font styles, to selecting colors and adding graphics.
+Creating great presentations is a daunting job — you can’t just be a good writer, you also have to make beautiful slides.
+Designing a presentation involves hundreds of design decisions — from structuring the content, to laying it out on a page (should you use columns? rows? bullets?), choosing typefaces (there are so many fonts!) and font styles, selecting colors, and adding graphics.

 Unless you’re a professional slide designer, you’ve probably wasted hours struggling with these decisions.